10 Days in Japan: Itinerary, What to Do & Where to Go

 Want to see more of Kamakura without hassle?
 Book yourself onto one of these hand-picked Kamakura tours:

-• Kamakura & Tokyo Bay Full-Day Bus Tour from Tokyo: One of the top-selling tours from Tokyo, this bus tour whisks travellers away from Tokyo’s bustle to the beautiful scenes of Tokyo Bay and the lovely town of Kamakura.
+• Kamakura & Tokyo Bay Full-Day Bus Tour from Tokyo: One of the top-selling tours from Tokyo, this bus tour whisks travelers away from Tokyo’s bustle to the beautiful scenes of Tokyo Bay and the lovely town of Kamakura.

 Getting to Kamakura

 On Japan Railways, it’s a quick trip between Tokyo and Kamakura.
-From Tokyo Station, the JR Yokosuka Line offers direct trains to Kamakura Station taking about one hour (¥920 each way).
+From Tokyo Station, the JR Yokosuka Line offers direct trains to Kamakura Station, taking about one hour (¥920 each way).

 Starting in Shinjuku?
 Hop onto the JR Shonan Shinjuku Line.
-It’s the same price as above but not all trains offer a direct connection to Kamakura Station.
-Be sure to only use trains bound for Zushi or else you’ll need to change trains at Ofuna Station to reach Kamakura.
+It’s the same price as above, but not all trains offer a direct connection to Kamakura Station.
+Be sure only to use trains bound for Zushi, or else you’ll need to change trains at Ofuna Station to reach Kamakura.

 Rather not sort out your own transportation to Kamakura?
 Try the Kamakura and Tokyo Bay Day Trip from Tokyo!
-The full-day tour includes return bus transportation (pickups available from several Tokyo hotels) from Tokyo and a guided tour through Kamakura’s best attractions.
+The full-day tour includes return bus transportation (pickups available from several Tokyo hotels) from Tokyo and a guided tour through Kamakura’s top attractions.

 Kyoto